cornell-zhang/catalyst2018/lab3/README.md

 ### Extensions
-In part 2, you implement the sort distances function by applying the Python built-in function called sorted().
-You may ask the question: what's going on? why it just worked?
-Actually there are many different sorting algorithms, so if you are interested, please go ahead and check out this nice 6 minute video!
+In part 2, you find the K images with the smallest hamming distances.
+Another way to find these images is to implement the sort distances function by applying the Python built-in function called sorted().
+As an optional modification, you can replace your implementation in Part 2 with code that utilizes the built-in sorted() function.
+You may also want to create your own sorting function.
+This is also just one of the many available sorting algorithms.
+If you are interested, please go ahead and check out this nice 6 minute video!

 https://www.youtube.com/watch?v=kPRA0W1kECg

-Sorting algorithms are so important that many researchers are still focusing on it.
-Thus in this extension, you will experience the the Python built-in function sorted() which is developed with the algorithm called "adaptive merge sort" [11].
-Please refer to the sixth section in the "example.ipynb".

 ### References
 [1] “What is Machine Learning?
 3 things you need to know” Available at https://www.mathworks.com/discovery/machine-learning.html